-The BrahMos Missile of the Indian Armed forces is a supersonic cruise missile developed by DRDO and Russia.
-The defense is an important and dynamic segment in UPSC Syllabus.
-The commission has asked several questions related to the missile launch, its type, etc. In this article, we will discuss in detail about the BrahMos Missile and its features.
+The BrahMos Missile of the Indian Armed forces is a supersonic cruise missile developed by the DRDO and Russia’s NPO Mashinostroyeniya (NPOM).
+The UPSC Syllabus for GS-3 includes an important and dynamic section on defence technologies.
+The Union Public Service Commission has asked several questions related to the missile launch, its type, etc earlier.
+In this article, we will discuss in detail about the BrahMos Missile and its features.